Ruamāhanga Mauri Oho

 Find Out More...

-• Support the nature / taiao connection as a foundation for growing community
+- Support nature / taiao connection as a foundation for growing community

-We are grateful to be involved with the Aorangi Restoration Trust, the South Wairarapa Biodiversity Group and the Tangata Whenua.
+We are grateful to be involved with the Tangata Whenua, Greater Wellington Regional Council, Trees that Count , the South Wairarapa Biodiversity Group and the Ruamahanga Restoration Trust.
 Their guidance and support is helping us understand what it might mean for us as a family to let parts of the land embrace the wider domain of the river.

 Mauri oho volunteers Cushla Murphy and John Mullany